cryptopunksnotdead/punks.starter/README.md

 Step 1 - Generate A List of Your Pixel Art Collection in a Tabular Text Format (Spreadsheet)

-Step 2 - Generate All Pixel Art Images in Original Formant and in 20x
+Step 2 - Generate All Pixel Art Images in Original Format and In 20x

 Step 3 - Bonus: Generate an All-In-One Composite Image